forgeutah/awesome/README.md

 ### Local Development
 - [mirrord](https://mirrord.dev/) - run local processes in the context of their cloud environment
 - [tilt](https://tilt.dev/) - A toolkit for fixing the pains of microservice development.
+- [nix](https://nixos.org/) - An isolated dev environment, and/or operating system.

 ### Kubernetes
 - [k9s](https://k9scli.io/) - Interactive k8s management cli